 - How many times have you had a Thrombosis (clot)?

-- Do you have a disease which makes your blood more likely than normal to clot?
+- Do you have a disease which makes your blood more likely than average to clot?

 - You have previously suffered from a DVT of pulmonary embolism.

-- You have had major surgery in the last 3 months.
+- You have had major surgery in the last three months.